 After returning to the US from Japan, in 1955 she married Bernard Leach, the noted British studio potter, whom she had earlier studied with.
 They returned to Great Britain to operate his studio at St. Ives.
-Janet Darnell Leach continued to be influenced by Japanese aesthetic in her pottery and ceramics, and her work has increased in popularity.
-In 2006-2007 there was a major retrospective of her work by Tate St Ives.
+Janet Leach continued to be influenced by Japanese aesthetics in her pottery and ceramics, and her work has increased in popularity.
+In 2006-2007 there was a major retrospective of her work at Tate St Ives.